DataDog/datadog-api-client-go/CONTRIBUTING.md

 ### Releasing

 The release procedure is managed by Datadog, instructions can be found in the [RELEASING](/RELEASING.md) document.
+However, note that improvements to tests and doc doesn't end up in changelogs.
+Only client improvements do.

 ## Asking a questions